HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: The HateDay Dataset

 \subsection{Data Annotation}

 We recruit a team of 36 annotators, three per language or country.
-For languages that are spoken widely around the globe, such as English, Arabic or French, we maximize the diversity of annotator origins where possible (details in \S \ref{app: annotator demographics}).
+For languages that are spoken widely around the globe, such as English, Arabic or French, we maximize the diversity of annotator origins as much as possible (details in \S \ref{app: annotator demographics}).

 We follow a \textit{prescriptive} approach to manage annotator subjectivity in our annotation task \cite{rottger-etal-2022-two} by instructing annotators to strictly adhere to extensive annotation guidelines that describe our taxonomy of hate speech (provided in \S \ref{app:annotation_guidelines}).
-Following prior work \cite{davidsonetal2017, mathew2021hatexplain}, the annotation consists of assigning each tweet to one of three classes:\ (i) \textit{hateful}, if it promotes violence or contains a direct attack, abuse or threat against an individual or a group based on the perceived belonging of a certain characteristic (e.g., gender, race), (ii) \textit{offensive}, if it contains any form of non-acceptable language that is not hateful, including insults, threats, and posts containing profane language or swear words \cite{zampieri-etal-2019-predicting}, or (iii) \textit{neutral} if it is neither hateful nor offensive.
-For tweets labeled as hateful, we also ask annotators to specify the groups being targeted.
+Following prior work \cite{davidsonetal2017, mathew2021hatexplain}, the annotation consists of assigning each tweet to one of three classes:\ (i) \textit{hateful}, if it promotes violence or contains a direct attack, abuse or threat against an individual or a group based on the perceived belonging of a certain characteristic (e.g., gender, race), (ii) \textit{offensive}, if it contains potentially objectionable language that is not hateful, including insults, threats, and posts containing profanity or swear words \cite{zampieri-etal-2019-predicting}, or (iii) \textit{neutral} if it is neither hateful nor offensive.
+For tweets labeled as hateful, we also ask annotators to specify the groups being targeted as a free-text label.
 We provide examples of tweets for each class in Table~\ref{tab:hate_examples}.